Liliom: The Campbell Playhouse (1939)

-In 1939, Orson Welles directed and played the title role in a one-hour radio adaptation for his CBS The Campbell Playhouse program.
-The production costarred Helen Hayes as Julie and Agnes Moorehead as Mrs. Muskat, the carousel owner who is infatuated with Liliom.
-It was broadcast live on 22 October 1939.
+In 1939, Orson Welles directed and played the title role in a one-hour radio adaptation for his CBS program The Campbell Playhouse.
+The production costarred Helen Hayes as Julie and Agnes Moorehead as Mrs. Muskat.
+It was broadcast live on October 22.

 Carousel (musical, 1945)

-In 1945, at the suggestion of the Theatre Guild (which had produced the 1921 and 1932 productions of Liliom as well as the original Oklahoma!), Richard Rodgers and Oscar Hammerstein II wrote Carousel, an American musical adaptation of the play.
-This was also produced by the Theatre Guild and became one of the great classics of musical theatre.
-Even though the musical adaptation took liberties with Molnár's play, changing the ending so that the ex-barker is successful in trying to help Louise upon his return to Earth, Molnár applauded Carousel.
-The character of Louise is made more poignant in the musical, in which she is snobbishly taunted and rejected because her father was a thief.
+In 1945, at the suggestion of the Theatre Guild (which had produced the 1921 and 1932 productions of Liliom as well as the original Oklahoma!), Richard Rodgers and Oscar Hammerstein II wrote Carousel, an American musical adaptation of Liliom.
+It was also produced by the Theatre Guild and became one of the great classics of musical theatre.
+Even though the musical adaptation took liberties with Molnár's play, changing the ending so that the ex-barker successfully helps Louise upon his return to Earth, Molnár applauded Carousel.
+Louise is made more poignant in the musical, in which she is snobbishly taunted and rejected because her father was a thief.
 It is the Liliom character who finally gives her the confidence she needs to face life.
-In Carousel, the characters of Marie and Wolf Beifeld in Liliom become Carrie Pipperidge and Mr. Snow who, a fisherman in the musical, is made even more pompous than in the original play.
-His children are the ones who so viciously taunt Louise, although, in order to keep Carrie a sympathetic character, Hammerstein keeps her totally unaware of this; in contrast to Mr. Snow, she is even supportive of a potential budding romantic relationship between their eldest son and Louise.
-(The relationship is quickly cut short, however, when Mr. Snow's son insults Louise by stating outright that marrying her would be "beneath his station.")
+In Carousel, the characters of Marie and Wolf Beifeld in Liliom become Carrie Pipperidge and Mr. Snow, who, a fisherman in the musical, is made even more pompous than in the original play.
+His children are the ones who so viciously taunt Louise, although, to keep Carrie a sympathetic character, she is totally unaware of this; in contrast to Mr. Snow, she even supports a potential budding romantic relationship between their eldest son and Louise.
+(The relationship is quickly cut short when Mr. Snow's son insults Louise by saying that marrying her would be "beneath his station".)

-Carousel also Americanizes the story, setting it in Maine during the last part of the nineteenth century, and including a New England clam bake as the setting for some of the more cheerful songs in the show.
-The names of most of the other characters were changed as well.
-Liliom became Billy Bigelow, the criminal Ficsur became Jigger Craigin, and Mother Hollunder, the boarding house keeper, became Julie's cousin Nettie.
+Carousel also Americanizes the story, setting it in Maine in the late 19th century, and including a New England clam bake as the setting for some of the more cheerful songs in the show.
+Most of the other characters' names were also changed.
+Liliom became Billy Bigelow, Ficsur became Jigger Craigin, and Mother Hollunder, the boarding house keeper, became Julie's cousin Nettie.
 There is no carpenter character in Carousel.